Southeast Alaska Birding Trail Coffman Cove

 Directions:

 From Coffman Cove take Coffman Cove Road/NF-3030 10.5 miles west to NF-30.
 Turn right on NF-30 and drive 5.1 miles then continue on another 4.4 miles on NF-23 to North Island Road.
 Turn right on North Island Road/NF-20 and travel 30.9 miles to the trailhead.
-The drive to the site is approximately 51 miles and a 3 hour drive from Coffman Cove.
+The drive to the site is approximately 51 miles and a three-hour drive from Coffman Cove.

 Sandhill Cranes.